awsdocs/aws-control-tower-guide/doc_source/existing-orgs.md

 + When you bring an existing organization into AWS Control Tower, it's called *registering* the organization, or *extending governance* to the organization\.
 + When you bring an AWS account into AWS Control Tower, it's called *enrolling* the account\.

-On the **Organizational units** page, you can view all the OUs in your AWS Organizations, including OUs that are registered with AWS Control Tower and those that are not registered\.
+On the AWS Control Tower **Organizational units** page, you can view all the OUs in your AWS Organizations, including OUs that are registered with AWS Control Tower and those that are not registered\.
 The **Accounts** page lists all accounts in your organization, regardless of OU or enrollment status in AWS Control Tower\.
 You can view and enroll accounts individually within the OUs, if the accounts meet the prerequisites for enrollment\.

 ## <a name="topics-for-existing-orgs-and-accounts"></a>